• From the founder:

 We assume you wandered over here based on your experience at the show.
 We thank you for your interest and invite you to talk with us.
 Our project is still in early stages, and we are already quite certain it will bear great fruit of insight and growth.

-Scorched Nebraska was borne from about as much despair, success, and what we believe to be hundreds of thousands of years of human evolution.
+Scorched Nebraska was borne from about as much success, despair, and what we believe to be hundreds of thousands of years of human evolution.
 And as such it is meant to communicate the same for generations to come.
 Hence the design choices and direction although we very much intend on participating in real world experiences and economy.

 The premise of our brand is a lifestyle game, one which allows the player to participate in the gameplay online and off.